-Use these brand new 8th grade writing prompts to help your students prepare for the coming year and stay focused on all the challenges that lie ahead.
-As students write about topics like what it means to be a part of a community and the hardest parts of getting older, they’ll become more confident in who they are and where they’re heading next—and they’ll be ready to tackle whatever new hurdles come their way.
+As students use these 8th Grade Writing Prompts and write about topics like what it means to be a part of a community and the hardest parts of getting older, they’ll become more confident in who they are and where they’re heading next—and they’ll be ready to tackle whatever new hurdles come their way.

 8th Grade Writing Prompts